urbit/urbit.org-reloaded/content/posts/common-objections-to-urbit.md

 ![](https://media.urbit.org/site/blog-9.jpg)

 We love crowdsourced criticism.
 We've heard a lot of great objections to  Urbit.
 Surely there's more out there!
-If so, comments are open at the bottom of the page.
 We'll revise this document to include anything new and interesting.

 Here's our list right now: